LucasDachman/CSCI-3753-Womack-Sum2017/index.md

 - Programming Assignments
 - Demo Code from Class

 There are several ways to get the course content.
-The easiest, thought less versitile if changes are made to the repo, is to download the content through the download links to the left.
-The second method is to use git and clone the repo to your local machine.
-You can follow the steps below to install and fork the repo:
+The easiest, though less versitile if changes are made to the repo, is to download the content through the download links to the left.
+The second method is to use git and fork the repo to your account, then clone the repo to your local machine.
+You can follow the steps below to fork/sync the repo:

 1. Ensure you have a Github account.
 If you don't you can sign up [here](https://github.com/join).
    - Also checkout the [Student Developer Pack](https://education.github.com/pack) if you don't already have it.
 Some really good stuff here including private repos

+2. Use the "View on Github" link to the left to view the [repo page](https://github.com/chris-womack/CSCI-3753-Womack-Sum2017) and select fork in the top right hand corner.

-2. Open terminal in the VM
+3. Now we need to clone the repo to your local machine.
+First open a terminal in the VM

-3. Type the following to see if git is installed
+4. Type the following to see if git is installed
 ```Shell
 $ git
 ```

-4. If the return looks like this:
+5. If the return looks like this:
 ```Shell
 bash: command not found: git
 ```